azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 32. You will enter this into the configuration of the Event Processor Function App.

-33. Click the Configuration link.
+33. Select the Configuration link.
 Navigate to the Application Settings for your Event Processor Function App in the [Azure portal](https://portal.azure.com).

 34. Set the LUIS Application Settings.
 - For the key **luisAppId** set the text of the value attribute to the App ID of your LUIS App (this value should be a GUID you obtained from the URL and not the name of your LUIS app).